lifeofreilly/ostendo/README.md

 Limitations:
 -------------------------

-* Some messages may be obsfucated, this application simply converts the hex value to a UTF-8 string.
+* Some messages may be obfuscated, this application simply converts the hex value to a UTF-8 string.
-* Levereges a MemoryBlockStore for storing blockchain information.
+* Leverages a MemoryBlockStore for storing blockchain information.

 License
 -------------------------